Life Insurance for Business Owners: 2026 Guide

 • Entity (stock-redemption): the business owns policies on each owner and redeems the shares directly.

-Because these agreements often involve more than one insured life, many partnerships compare a coordinated set of individual policies against employer arrangements; our guide to group vs individual life insurance outlines the trade-offs.
+Because these agreements often involve more than one insured life, many partnerships compare a coordinated set of individual policies against employer arrangements when deciding how to structure and fund the buy-sell.

 Personal Coverage, SBA Loans, and Family Income

 Most small business debt is personally guaranteed, meaning your family could inherit the obligation.
-The SBA notes that lenders may require life insurance on the principal owner for certain loans, especially when the business depends heavily on one person.
+The U.S. Small Business Administration requires life insurance on the principals of sole proprietorships, single-member LLCs, or other businesses dependent on one owner when an SBA loan is not fully secured.
 A policy assigned as collateral can satisfy that requirement while the remainder protects your household.

 Estimate personal coverage like any family would, then add business debt: